I'm a music nerd that has to solve many home improvement problems. Follow me for practical advice on cleanups and DIY

 Walls previously done with flat or low-sheen water-based can be painted over without too much risk.
 The exception—yes you guessed—when the kids have scribbled over it!

-Oil-based or glossy "old" paint must be sanded and primed before a water-based paint can be applied on top.
+Oil-based or glossy "old" paint must be sanded and primed before water-based paint can be applied on top.

 To check whether a prepainted wall is water or oil-based use methylated spirits in an inconspicuous area.
 The water-based paint will rub off.

 On timber follow the grain, not cross it with the brush for best results.

 As a rule, all brush or roller strokes should be in one direction, "cutting in" is the exception.

 "Cutting in" is done first and is where you must run the brush carefully between the surfaces that meet, for example between a cornice and wall or between an architrave and wall or in the corner because a roller can't get the corner!
-Once "cutting in" is done the rollering can be done.
+Once "cutting in" is done the rolling can be done.

 Basically, when it comes to Australian interior (as opposed to exterior) conditions, water-based paints are used, but for doors traditionally an enamel is used applied with a broad brush; enamel is oil-based.